Why Is My Dog Sneezing So Much? (And How To Help?)

 If your buddy’s picked up a viral, bacterial, or even fungal infection, it can wreak some havoc on their respiratory system.
 Which could include health conditions like:

-- Upper respiratory infections, which your dog can pick up from other dogs at shelters or parks.
+- Upper respiratory infections, including kennel cough and canine influenza, which your dog can pick up from other dogs at shelters or parks.
+These often spread through nose droplets.

 - Fungal infections, especially from moist and/or rural areas bordering woodland.
 Some mushrooms can be fatally toxic to dogs, so watch out!